writethedocs/organizer-manual/source/confs/conf-communication.rst

 Date Announcement
 ~~~~~~~~~~~~~~~~~

-* **"Date Announcement for [conf name]":** Write a small welcoming message with the date and place of the conference and just enough details to get people excited
+* **"Date Announcement for WTD":** Write a small welcoming message with the date and place of the conference and just enough details to get people excited
 * **"The Conference":** Make a short description of the conference.
 Describe the spirit of the event and mention topics from previous WTD conferences.
 Use the end of this section to give more details about your venue (link to website and location on a map) and schedule.
 * **"Auxiliary Events":** List auxiliary activities (hike, city tours, social events, etc) that will be held during the conference.
 Give a short description for each entry.
 * **"While you're Waiting":** People should now be excited and will want to know more info that what you've provided.
 Give info on how to reach you and how to get future news (mailing list, Twitter, etc).
 Don't forget to ask for sponsors!